cyberbotics/webots-doc/reference/motor.md

 - The `minPosition` and `maxPosition` fields specify *soft limits* for the target position.
 These fields are described in more detail in the "Motor Limits" section, see below.

+- The `sound` field specifies the URL of a WAVE sound file, relatively to the location of the world file or PROTO file which contains the `Motor` node.
+This sound is used to play the sound of the motor.
+It is modulated in volume and pitch according to the velocity of the motor to produce a realistic motor sound.

 ### Units